 The Highway 99 Tunnel Program will replace the aging George Massey Tunnel with a toll-free, eight-lane immersed tube tunnel.
 The program also includes improvements for motorists, transit and active transportation users between Bridgeport Road in Richmond and Ladner Trunk Road in Delta.

 Since 2018, the Province has worked closely with Indigenous groups, local governments and stakeholders to identify the right project for the region.
-A new eight-lane immersed tube tunnel was endorsed by the Metro Vancouver Board and the cities of Delta and Richmond.
+A new eight-lane immersed tube tunnel was endorsed by the Metro Vancouver Board, which includes the cities of Delta and Richmond.

 As part of the Highway 99 Tunnel Program, the Province is delivering five projects over the next several years to improve travel along the corridor for all travelers.
 In keeping with regional priorities, the projects will include transit improvements and the crossing’s first walking and cycling path.
 The Program’s four corridor improvement projects are already underway and on schedule.
 All three transit and cycling projects will be complete by 2023 and the new Steveston Interchange will be in operation in 2025.
 The new eight-lane, toll-free tunnel will open 2030.

 Fraser River Tunnel Project